Listing View

 Frequently asked questions

-Dental implants are used when tooth loss has caused gaps to appear in between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be attatched.
-They are also important in that they underpin and shore up adjacent teeth.
+Dental implants are utilised when tooth loss has resulted in gaps appearing in between teeth and can be looked at as being replacement roots upon which, cosmetic teeth can be attatched.
+They are also important in that they underpin and support adjacent teeth.

-The most common types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed onto the jawbone under the gums.
+The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed on the jaw below the gums.

-Yes, it is possible however please note that it takes around four months for the gums to fully heal which involves shrinkage and as a result the implants will need to be adjusted.
+Yes, it is possible however you should be aware that it takes around four months for the gums to fully repair themselves which involves shrinkage and hence the implants have to be adjusted.

-Yes of course and just as with real teeth they have to be correctly cleaned otherwise it can cause plaque and infection and not to mention gum disease.
+Yes of course and just as with real teeth they have to be correctly cleaned otherwise it can lead to plaque and infection and not to mention gum disease.

 It is not any sorer than having a tooth removed which clearly depends on your pain threshold and the type/amount of anesthetic utilised.

-Normally not because it needs an anesthetist to be there but it may be a chargeable option provided by the dental practice.
+Normally not because it requires a specialist to be in attendance but it may be a chargeable option offered by your dentist.

 This is where every one of the teeth top and or bottom are replaced by a full arch bridge held in place by 4 implants (can be 6).